 The basic, early architecture of the prototype.

-The six universal requirements for durable software: Security, Observability, Stability, Reliability, Cost Predictability, and Operability.
+Six universal requirements for production grade software: Security, Observability, Stability, Reliability, Cost Predictability, and Operability - at scale.

 Security: Security Principle of Zero Privileges.
 New AI concerns requiring prompt-filtering Guardrails, manual review, and isolated component communication.